GUIDANCE NOTES FOR SICKNESS AND MEDICINES

 What will happen if my child is ill during the school day?

-If your child becomes ill during the day, he or she should report to Student Services and he or she will be seen by a fully trained member of staff, who will advise as to whether your child will need to go home or can continue in school.
+If your child becomes ill during the day, he or she should report to Student Services and he or she will be seen by a qualified first aider, who will advise as to whether your child will need to go home or can continue in school.
 In the event of your child needing to go home, a member of staff will contact you.
-Students should not ring their parents during the day asking to be collected from the school because they do not feel well.
+Pupils should not ring their parents during the day asking to be collected from the school because they do not feel well.

 Prescribed medicines should always be delivered to school in its original container and clearly labelled with the following information: